-I am delighted to interview Sarah today.
+I am delighted to interview Sarah today who is supporting a child with diabetes.
 She is a woman who juggles work, teaching, parenting, travel and blogging with aplomb.
 She shares a powerful story of a mum coming to terms with her son’s type 1 diabetes.

 What is the striking story you have to share?